ome/ngff/rfc/wip-tform/index.md

 Arrays are often used to store discrete samples from a continuous variable.
 Axes representing space and time are usually continuous, meaning they can be indexed by real-valued (floating point) numbers whereas discrete axes may be indexed only by integers.
-Arrays are inherently discrete (see Array coordinate systems, below) , but values "in between" discrete coordinates can be retreived using an *interpolation* method.
+Arrays are inherently discrete (see Array coordinate systems, below) , but values "in between" discrete coordinates can be retrieved using an *interpolation* method.
 If an axis is continuous (`"discrete" : false`), it indicates that indexing with continuous values is meaningful, and that interpolation may be performed along that axis.
 Interpolation may be performed jointly across axes with the same `type`, and interpolation should not be performed for discrete axes or jointly across axes with differing `type`s.
 Other non-continuous variables and axis types are also usually discrete, such as